retro-software/B5500-software/KRUNCH-UNKRNCH/README.txt

 comments in the input, but of course cannot reinsert comments that were stripped out by KRUNCH.

-Input can be from a card deck or a "0CRDIMG" library tape.
+Input can be from a card deck or a "0CRDIMG" library tape (unblocked card images).
 Output can be to a new punched card deck, another "0CRDIMG" tape, or the line printer.
 The reformatted program is resequenced 100+100.
 The program reads a parameter card in free-field format with two integers that define the modes of input and output.
 The values of these integers are defined in a comment at the beginning of the source.
 A sample run deck to read the original program from cards and output to the line printer would be (note the trailing comma on the parameter card):

         ?EXECUTE UNKRNCH/UTILITY
         ?DATA CARD